-- 3.1 Ministries recognises that the criteria for accepting an application need to be flexible. - 3.2 Applications should come from the Synod and have been endorsed by the Synod Ministries Committee or equivalent.
-They should include: - 3.2.1 Context.
+- 5.1 Ministries recognises that the criteria for accepting an application needs to be flexible. - 5.2 Applications should come from the Synod and have been endorsed by the Synod Ministries Committee or equivalent to the Accreditations sub-committee (ASC) of the Ministries Committee.
+They should include: - 5.2.1 Context.
 A description of the geographical area and context in which this ministry is to be exercised; the reasons that leads to this application and what are the theological assumptions lying behind them.
 Not all pioneers are the same.
 Nor should they be.
 There are common threads to their ministry; creativity, initiating things, building teams and so on.
-But it's the context that is key. - 3.2.2 Central conviction.
-A description of the overall mission and ministry of the post as well as the theological assumptions lying behind this in no more than 50 words. - 3.2.3 Relationship to the URC.
+But it's the context that is key. - 5.2.2 Central conviction.
+A description of the overall mission and ministry of the post, as well as the theological assumptions lying behind this, in no more than 50 words. - 5.2.3 Relationship to the URC.
 Show how this ministry relates to the overall ministry policy and mission policy of the Synod; give evidence of listening to the story of the place and community.
 When a Synod is seeking to create a new Christian community, the application needs to evidence that there has been a listening exercise to the local communities, to God, to the wider church, to the story of a place and community.
-It is then that what they hear should begin to give birth to a vision for how the gospel can be faithfully expressed in this new place. - 3.2.4 Please supply a role description. - 3.2.5 Please supply a person specification. - 3.2.6 Budget.
-Supply a budget.
+It is then that what they hear should begin to give birth to a vision for how the gospel can be faithfully expressed in this new place. - 5.2.4 Please supply a role description.

+5.2.5 Please supply a person specification.

+- 5.2.6 Budget.
+Please supply a budget.
 Ministries recognises that the application may not yet be a fully formed vision, with a seven-year strategy and an itemised budget.
-Ministries budget will support the stipend, but other funding will need to come from Synod or other resources.
+The URC Ministries budget will support the stipend, but other funding will need to come from Synod or other resources meeting the requirements of the Plan for Partnership.
 Pioneering is comfortable with emergence, with seeking to follow the Spirit, and allowing dialogue between the gospel and a community to shape the ministry.
-The Synod needs to feel comfortable that their budget may change as the ministry progresses. - 3.2.7 Synod Pioneer Advocate.
+The Synod and the ASC needs to feel comfortable that their budget may change as the ministry progresses. - 5.2.7 Synod Pioneer Advocate.
 Synod shall need to think prior to the application who in the Synod will be the Synod Pioneering Advocate.
 Advocacy is part of the pioneer vocabulary.
 Pioneers need supervisors or in the case of the URC a Pioneer Advocate, to advocate for them and their work at the next level of responsibility.
 An advocate needs to be someone with an understanding of the principles of pioneering which most will not have although they will understand the local context.
 If Pioneers have to expend energy on advocating for themselves, it will reduce the energy and attention they will be able to give in mission.
 Therefore, the URC is aware of its need to redefine the role of advocacy as less steering and more seeking to support and resource Pioneers through the influencing of Synod and denominational structures.
 Support for the Pioneer is crucial.